 - Environment, Creativity and Perception

 Applicants are strongly encouraged to contact a relevant member of staff to discuss their PhD topic prior to submitting an application.
 Please consult our research pages for more details on our research themes and the interests of our staff.

 You must submit a complete online application for a place to study for a PhD in Social Anthropology by 31 January 2020.

 You must include a 1000 word research proposal with your application.

 For further information please contact Dr Maggie Bolton.

 We are able to offer AHRC funding in partnership with other departments, and EU students may be awarded fees-only funding through this route.
 International students may bring scholarships from their countries of origin.
 Staff research projects may have PhD studentships attached to them which are advertised openly.
 Also, some students choose to study part-time as a way of spreading tuition fees.

-Especially for MRes and PhD applications, prospective students are advised to contact the Department of Anthropology in order to identify and consult with a potential supervisor.
-This can be done via Dr Maggie Bolton, who is responsible for postgraduate research admissions.
+For MRes and PhD applications, prospective students are advised to contact the Department of Anthropology in order to identify and consult with a potential supervisor.
+This can be done via Dr Maggie Bolton, our postgraduate research admissions officer.
 Prospective research students may also contact a member of staff directly - see our staff page for contact details.

 For international students, all postgraduate taught programmes beginning in September have a deadline of July 1.
 Any application received after this date will be considered for the next available intake, either the following January or September.
 This deadline is to ensure students have sufficient time to complete the application process and apply for their visa, and arrive in Aberdeen in time of the start of their programme.
 There is no programme deadline for those students classed as UK/EU for tuition fee purposes.